Support for Software as a Service apps

 - You can also download the certificate from the Certificate list and use the certificate when configuring SSO on the SaaS apps server.

-In the App Connectivity section, define routing for the related domains of applications, if the domains must be routed externally or internally through Citrix Gateway connectors.
+In the App Connectivity section, define routing for the related domains of applications, if the domains must be routed externally or internally through Citrix Connector Appliances.
 For details, see Route tables to resolve conflicts if the related domains in both SaaS and web apps are the same.

 After you click Finish, the app is added to the Applications page.
-You can edit or delete an app from the Applications page after you have configured the application.
+You can edit or delete an app from the Applications page after you’ve configured the application.
 To do so, click the ellipsis button on an app and select the actions accordingly.

 - Edit Application